Wither-Bane/eyeware/README.md

 bash /tmp/eyeware-passphrase-generator 7
 ```

-Change the number in the command above to change the passphrase length.
-7 is a good choice for serious personal security, given that once a Diceware passphrase reaches 7 words, it becomes '[unbreakable](http://world.std.com/~reinhold/dicewarefaq.html#howlong) with any known technology'.
+Change the number to change the passphrase length.
+A 7-word passphrase is good for serious personal security, given that once a Diceware passphrase reaches 7 words, it becomes '[unbreakable](http://world.std.com/~reinhold/dicewarefaq.html#howlong) with any known technology'.

 ## how eyeware was made (*The Forging of the List*)